- About Us

 Weqas offers two full On-Line interactive services for our EQA programmes for accessing reports and submission of results.
 Most of the POCT Programmes are available through our Weqas interactive website, however 3 Schemes, POCT Glucose and Ketones, POCT Lipid and POCT Urinalysis are managed through a third part website.
 These Programmes are accessed at: POCT Interactive

 A web registration form is available from WEQAS for access to the POCT Interactive web site for reports and result entry.
 For security reasons, access for Group Administrator level is restricted to POCT Co-ordinators that have successfully completed the website training course and assessment.
-Training is provided through a series of web guides, available as part of the training package and available for download from our Resources page or click on the link provided.
+Training is provided through a series of web guides, available as part of the training package and available for download from our Resources page.

 This service allows participants to review their performance as soon as the statistical analysis process has been completed and verified.
 Users can also register to automatically receive their reports direct to their email in PDF format on release of each distribution’s statistics.